donejs/donejs/tutorials/contacts/contacts.md

 ## Setup

 The application source is hosted by [GitHub](https://github.com/jupiterjs/contacts).
-You can either download the application using GetJS
+You can either download the application using [steal.get GetJS]

 	./js steal/getjs contacts